 Powerscourt House and Gardens

-The name of the village comes from Irish Ath na Scerie; ath is a ford or place in a river where the water level can be crossed on foot and sceire is a Norse derivative word meaning rocky or jagged.
+The name of the village comes from Irish or Gaelic Ath na Scerie; ath is a ford or place in a river where the water level can be crossed on foot and sceire is a Norse derivative word meaning rocky or jagged.

 Best Castles in Ireland

 He hired the best architect in Ireland, who was the German Richard Cassels, to completely remodel the house and build him a modern mansion.
 That is what you are can see today.

 The Powerscourt townhouse took him ten years, 1731 to 1741.
 It was regarded as the finest mansion in Ireland so when King George IV visited Ireland in 1821 he wanted to stay here and was duly entertained by Viscount Powerscourt.

 The interesting thing is Mervyn Wingfield, Viscount Powerscourt sold the property to Wendy Slazenger and they got married.
 So the man who owned the house got married to the woman he sold it to.

 There was unfortunately a fire here in 1974.
 The house was renovated afterwards but it no longer functioned as a residence.
 It became a retail unit for shops and a visitor centre.
 In recent years Powerscourt House and Gardens have been the site for movies such as The Count of Monte Cristo.Powerscourt Waterfall